arqamrp/arqamrp.github.io/_posts/2023-03-24-The-Aesthetics-of-the-P-K-Kelkar-Library.md

 ![](https://www.iitbhu.ac.in/contents/iitbhu/img/slider/iit_bhu_slider_03.jpg)

-My personal favourite is the architectural aesthetic of BHU, which draws from multiple architectural traditions- the Hindu rajwadas and mandirs, the Indo-Saracenic (aka Indo-Gothic or Neo-Mughal) revivalist style, and some simplifying influence of modernist architecture.
+My personal favourite amongst the institutions I have visited is the architectural aesthetic of BHU, which draws from multiple architectural traditions- the Hindu rajwadas and mandirs, the Indo-Saracenic (aka Indo-Gothic or Neo-Mughal) revivalist style, and some simplifying influence of modernist architecture.

 ***